leangjia/blender_docs/trunk/blender_docs/manual/editors/text_editor.rst

    Searches for the text specified in *Find Text* and replaces it with the new text.
    Using the eyedropper icon will set the currently selected text as the replace text.
    *Replace* searches for the next match and replaces it.
+   *Replace All* searches for the match and replaces all occurrences of the match with the new text.

 .. _bpy.types.SpaceTextEditor.use_match_case:
 .. _bpy.types.SpaceTextEditor.use_find_wrap: